asu-cis-capstone/uvents/Installation Guide.md

 ##Installation Guide##

 ##Software/languages/frameworks used for this installation
 -PhpMyAdmin
 -Notepad++
--MySQL
+-MySQL version 5.6.17
--PHP
+-PHP version 5.5.12
 -HTML
 -CSS
 -SQL/Parse (back end technology)

 ##How to install and/or How to use

 1. Install Wamp for windows or Mamp for Mac.
-This software includes PhpMyAdmin which is a database management tool and allows the use of MySQL and PHP.
+This software includes PhpMyAdmin which is a database management tool.

 Wamp: http://www.wampserver.com/en/
 Mamp: http://www.mamp.info/en/

-2. Sync "Uvents" files from the Github repository.
-Ensure CIS440 folder is available as this has all the required web files.
+2. Sync the "Uvents" files from the Github repository.
+Ensure the CIS440 folder is available as this has all the required web files.

 3. Copy the CIS440 folder and go to My Computer > Local Disk (C:) > wamp > www > paste the CIS440 folder.

-4.
+4. Point your browser towards local host and select "Phpmyadmin" under Tools.

+5. With the Phpmyadmin dashboard running, click "import" at the top navigation bar.

+6. Under file to import, click choose file and browse for the uevents github repository folder.

+7. Select the "uvents.sql" file, which is the pre-created database for this installation.

+8. Click Go at the bottom to save changes and ensure the uevents database is now on the left sidebar.

-4. Type in "localhost" into your web browser and select the CIS440 folder under "Your Projects".
+9. Type in "localhost" into your web browser and select the CIS440 folder under "Your Projects".

-5. Your browser should now be pointed towards the CIS440 folder dispalying the home page of Uvents.
+10. Your browser should now be pointed towards the CIS440 folder displaying the home page of Uvents.

+11. Use the search engine to search for an event name to ensure the database and wamp server are connected.

 Optional: To edit or view the code, download Notepad++ and right click any of the html/htm files and select "Edit with Notepad++".
 Additionally, code can also be viewed be by clicking Ctrl+U (Windows) or Command + U (Mac).
 Note this option only displays the HTML code.